aldente0630/fraud-detection/README.md

 ![Correlation Matrix](https://github.com/aldente0630/fraud-detection-with-unsupervised-learning/blob/8d2e8f22179512119765ca5bd9cbdedefc2d990a/corr_matrix.png)

 ## Data Splitting & Preprocessing
 In the general case of unsupervised learning, it is not possible to evaluate the predictive performance, but since there are labels in this example, 20% of the total was splitted into the validation dataset.
 Ordinal Encoding and imputation were applied to categorical features, and imputation was applied after normalization to numeric features.
-To view the transformed dataset, the dimensions of the dataset was reduced using **t-SNE**.
+To view the transformed validation dataset, the dimensions of the dataset was reduced using **t-SNE**.
 The manifold looks like a twisted band, and the fraudulent labels appear to exist outside the clusters.
+Therefore, it seems that pretty good accuracy can be achieved even with unsupervised learning.

 ![Scatter Plot of Manifold with t-SNE](https://github.com/aldente0630/fraud-detection-with-unsupervised-learning/blob/84b3aa0258e6820a762707b50ca21d405ab77980/images/scatter_of_manifold.png)